-Ten new targeted scholarships were awarded to recipients from targeted countries: 4 each from the Chinese University of Hong Kong and the Hong Kong University of Science and Technology, and 2 from the University of Hong Kong.
-The origins of these recipients include Malaysia, Korea, Indonesia, the Philippines and India.
+Ten new targeted scholarships were awarded to recipients from targeted countries: 3 each from City University of Hong Kong and the University of Hong Kong, 2 from the Hong Kong University of Science and Technology, and 1 each from Hong Kong Baptist University and the Chinese University of Hong Kong.
+The origins of these recipients include Malaysia, India, Korea and Vietnam.
 The targeted scholarships cover the tuition fee of the students, and each award is subject to a ceiling of \$120,000 per year.